sir-dunxalot/ember-tooltips/README.md

 #### targetSelector

 The selector of the tooltip or popover target you are testing.

-The target is the element that the tooltip or popover is attached to.
-For example, if you add a tooltip to a button, the button is the target.
+See [Targets](#targets) for an explanation on what a 'target' is.

 If more than one tooltip or popover target is found in the DOM when you run an assertion, you will be asked to specify this.